igorbenav/clientai/docs/api/overview.md

 print(response)
 ```

-For more detailed usage instructions and examples, please refer to the [Usage Guide](../usage.md).
+For more detailed usage instructions and examples, please refer to the [Usage Guide](../usage.md) (🚧 Under Construction, come back soon 🚧).

 ## Extending ClientAI